We Treat Cervical Stenosis Naturally

-The Clear Passage therapy restores the body back to its healthy condition before adhesions formed on the cervix.
+The Clear Passage®️ therapy appears to restore the body back to its healthy condition before adhesions formed on the cervix.
 This manual therapy has helped:

-The directors and therapists here at Clear Passage have been treating cervical stenosis and tailbone pain successfully since 1989; we know this area very well.
-Our goal is to decrease the adhesions at the cervix or coccyx that are causing pain, closing the cervical opening and decreasing your chance for fertility.
+The directors and therapists at Clear Passage®️ have been treating cervical stenosis and tailbone pain successfully since 1989; we know this area very well.
+Our goal is to decrease the adhesions at the cervix or coccyx that are causing pain, narrowing, or closing the cervical opening and decreasing your chance for fertility.
 We have seen excellent results in both of these categories for our patients with cervical stenosis.
-We encourage you to contact us to see if our treatment is right for you!
+We encourage you to contact us to see if our treatment is right for you.

 Depending on the pain and dysfunction in which your condition is causing you, there are various treatment options for you to consider.